Auto Rental Chargebacks Can Make it Costly to Keep Customers on the Road

 - What is the Zelle Dispute Process?
 What Should Victims Do?

-Rental agencies often do the same thing in case the vehicle comes back with scratches, ripped upholstery, or an empty gas tank.
+In simple terms, an authorization hold is a temporary hold on a share of funds in a cardholder’s account.
+Rental agencies often apply holds during a rental period in case the vehicle comes back with scratches, ripped upholstery, or an empty gas tank.
 The practice is standard… but it doesn’t always go over so well with consumers.

 The customer may see the held amount, believe they’ve been overcharged, then try to dispute the bill.
 Customers can do this by contacting their bank and filing auto rental chargebacks.